Netflix opens Paris office, plans new French-language series

 Netflix has more than 158 million paid memberships in over 190 countries, it said.
 The new French headquarters will be its fourth office in Europe.

-Reporting by Mathieu Rosemain and Geert De Clercq; Editing by Jan Harvey and Louise Heavens
+Reporting by Mathieu Rosemain and Geert De Clercq; Editing by Louise Heavens and David Evans